digital-work-lab/open-source-project/01-topics.md

 The following features stand out:

 - Supports all literature review steps: problem formulation, search, dedupe, (pre)screen, pdf retrieval and preparation, and synthesis
-- An open and extensible environment based on shared data and process standards
+- An open platform based on shared data and process standards
 - Builds on git and its transparent collaboration model for the entire literature review process
+- Focus: command-line interface

 ![bg right:30% width:300px](../assets/colrev-logo.png)